In regard to energy-efficient HVAC installation in Daytona Beach, there’s great news for you this tax season.

 What Are the Eligibility Requirements?

-To be entitled for the incentive, the home is required to be the taxpayer’s chief home in the U.S..
-The enhancement must last for at least five years, with the original use originating with the homeowner.
+To be entitled for the incentive, the home is required to be the taxpayer’s chief home in the U.S. The improvement must last for at least five years, with the original use originating with the homeowner.

 What Varieties of Improvements are Regarded as High-Efficiency Renovations?